ml-archive/guidelines/Bitrise.md

 4) *OPTIONAL* Go to "Env Vars" and add `PROJECT_SLACK_CHANNEL` in *App Environment Variables*.
 Set it to the project channel on slack.
 It will post to #bitrise if you dont.
 5) Go to *bitrise.yml* and paste in this gist: https://gist.github.com/johsoe/b294b791adeda5c6792b79ad9920c8e3

+## How to kick off a build
+There's two ways to kick off a build with the above gist:
+1) Push a tag in [SEMVER](http://semver.org/) format, i.e. `1.0.0`
+2) Manually open Bitrise and start a build.
+(Can be necessary in case something goes wrong, or whatever)

+With the tags, we get a nice overview of all the different builds and have an easier way of doing roll backs on the master branch.

 # Gradle plugin

 The gradle plugin in short filters and builds whatever flavor / buildtype mix you want.
 After having completed each build, it outputs the build info into a shared JSON file on the CI server.